ahmmedsabbirbd/students/README.md

 2. ## Question 2:
      `In your Laravel application, you want to retrieve the value of the `'User-Agent'` header from the current request.
 Write the code to accomplish this and store the value in a variable called `$userAgent.``

-     I create a controller and i decleare object instance "Request $request" and i accept "$request->header('User-Agent') as $name value
+     I create a controller and i decleare object instance "Request $request" and i accept "$request->header('User-Agent') as $userAgent value

      ![code view](https://raw.githubusercontent.com/ahmmedsabbirbd/book/master/public/assets/documentation/assignment_q-w-2.png)